 Composing for a variety of collaborations with directors and composers both in film and theater, Jack has collaborated on many film and theater projects.
-He is currently working on a feature-length documentary, an animation short, and a short about growing up.
+He is currently working on a handful of short films, and a podcast anthology series.
 In his music, Jack loves to push the boundaries of what music can do.
 Often exploring the combination of electronic and acoustic sounds, creating unique sonic worlds that have been described as eclectic, imaginative, cerebral, and vividly evocative of moods.

 Click here to hear more of Jack's music on his website!